HL7NZ/nhi/input/pagecontent/addPatient.md

   * _The Date of Birth must be less than or equal to the Date of Death_

 * **Add Patient Gender Rules**
-*  A Patient must have a current gender
+*  A Patient must have a current gender, supplied as a valid gender code.
-* Gender can be submitted as a gender code or gender original text
+*  A Patient may have a gender-original-text response
+  * If supplied, both gender code and gender-original-text will be recorded in the NHI.

 ---